 I’m really excited to give this challenge a go.
 I decided to try reading 75 books because

 I’m crazy like challenges and I totally think its doable. to accomplish my goal I have to read at least 15 classics each year.
-For my TBR I decided to pick books that were original published prior to the 1970s.
-For myself personally I want to focus on books prior to the 70s because I consider that as the beginning of “modern classics” However this might change in the future who knows.
+For my TBR I decided to pick books that were originally published prior to the 1970s.
+For myself personally, I want to focus on books prior to the 70s because I consider that as the beginning of “modern classics” However this might change in the future who knows.
 I’m also really excited to see how my TBR changes and grows as my reading taste and preferences change.

-This list is organized by highest rating to lowest rating according to Goodreads.
+The original list is organized by highest rating to lowest rating according to Goodreads.
 I found this really interesting so I left it this way.
 My goal is to read 75 classics by 7/23/2022!

 - East of Eden- John Steinback